fubar2/toolfactory/README.md

 names or positions will be used to pass them on a command line to the package or script.

 Tools often have various parameter settings.
-The TF allows the TF user to define how each parameter will appear on the tool form to the end user, and the names and positions will be used to pass them on the command line to the package.
+The TF allows the TF user to define how each parameter will appear on the tool form to the end user, and what names or positions will be used to pass them on the command line to the package.
 At present, parameters are limited to simple text and number fields.
-Pull requests for other kinds of parameters are welcomed.
+Pull requests for other kinds of parameters that galaxyxml can handle are welcomed.

 Best practice Galaxy tools have one or more automated tests.
 These should use small sample data sets and specific parameter settings so when the tool is tested, the outputs can be compared with their expected